 We are fortunate to be living in the decade of cancer cures.
 Our understanding of the immune system and how it fights cancer is being translated into clinical products with fewer side effects and greater benefit than conventional cancer therapy.
-AGT is a part of this revolution as we are creating genetic drugs that will increase treatment potency, modifying the immune system, broaden the types of cancers treated, and offer the greatest benefit to the largest number of patients.
+AGT is a part of this revolution as we are creating genetic drugs that will increase treatment potency, modify the immune system, broaden the types of cancers treated, and offer the greatest benefit to the largest number of patients.
 AGT is active in the emerging immuno-oncology industry and seeks to be a field leader.

 The Landscape of Current Immuno-Oncology Products